iamsuraj-01/next-ecommerce-web-app/README.md

    ```
    d.
 Go to your Supabase account:

-      If you already have a project named next-ecommerce-web-app, open it.
+      If you already have a project named next-js-ecommerce-web-app, open it.

-      If not, create a new Supabase project named next-ecommerce-web-app.
+      If not, create a new Supabase project named next-js-ecommerce-web-app (you can use any other project name as well).

    e.
 In your Supabase dashboard: